South West SpaceTech Challenge

 • in-person networking and pitch events, where you will receive tailored feedback from our judging panel

-• four virtual, interactive workshops on the topics of product roadmap, fundraising, pitching and proposal writing
+• four virtual, interactive webinars on the topics of product roadmap, fundraising, pitching and proposal writing

 • access to a mentor pool of both Innovation and Space subject matter experts